FlorianRappl/bundler-comparison/README.md

 ### Results

-The initial build took about 5s and resultd in a 130 kB bundle.
+The initial build took about 5s and resulted in a 130 kB bundle.

 ```plain
 Hash: bdd8a76b5baaf9b51608